 This antibody has been validated by immunohistochemistry using a FFPE human tissue microarray comprised of different types of normal and cancerous tissues.
-Positive staining was observed in known ROS1 positive Lung adenocarcinoma, but not in all the tissues.
+Positive staining was observed in tonsil and kidney tissues.
+No staining was seen in heart muscle and lung cancer tissues.
 A representative positive staining image is shown on Page 1.